heapoverride/SharpWebServer/README.md

 # SharpWebServer
-Small wrapper for HttpListener in C# with fast routing.
+Small wrapper for HttpListener in C# with fast routing and built-in session storage.

 ## Install
 Copy the SharpWebServer folder to your solution and you're done.